Predicting Entanglement Entropy from Particle Tunneling of Interacting Fermions Using Kolmogorov-Arnold Networks

-The key observable for transport is the expectation value of the number operator $\hat{n}_{A} =\sum_{j\in A} \hat{n}_j$, where $j$ runs over all sites of subsystem $A$.
+quantifies quantum correlations within each fixed-particle-number sector, with $\rho_A^{({\tilde{N}})} = \Pi_{\tilde{N}} \rho_A \Pi_{\tilde{N}}$.
+While $S_{\tilde{N}}$ is experimentally accessible through site-resolved density measurements, the probabilities $p_{\tilde{N}}$ can be extracted from repeated snapshots of atom number in the subsystem~\cite{Lukin2019}.
+The configurational entropy $S_c$ encodes off-diagonal coherences that are not directly observable from density data alone.

 Time evolution calculations are performed using the QuSpin package~\cite{Weinberg2017, Weinberg2019}.
-We evolve the initial state $\ket{\psi(t=0)}$ over a sufficiently long time interval ($t\sim100/J$) to resolve the particle tunneling dynamics.
+We evolve the initial state $\ket{\psi(t=0)}$ over a sufficiently long time interval ($t\sim5000/J$ in units of $\hbar=1$) to resolve the particle tunneling dynamics.
 Our simulation timescales are consistent with the experimental capabilities of current cold-atom lattice setups \cite{Brown2019, Nichols2019, Parsons2016}.

-To extract the correlations between $S_A$ and $\langle \hat{n}_{A}\rangle$, we employ Kolmogorov-Arnold Networks~\cite{Liu2025}, a recently developed and effective neural network architecture.
-KANs are grounded in the Kolmogorov-Arnold representation theorem \cite{Kolmogorov1957, Arnold2009}, which states that any $m$-variable continuous function $f(\mathbf{x})$ can be written as a finite composition of single variable functions $h_q$ and $g_{p, q}$ such that
+To extract the correlations between $S_A$ and $\langle \hat{n}_{A}\rangle$, we employ Kolmogorov-Arnold Networks~\cite{Liu2025}, a recently developed and effective neural network architecture based on the Kolmogorov-Arnold representation theorem~\cite{Kolmogorov1957, Arnold2009}.
 In KANs, learnable activation functions are placed on network edges and parameterized as weighted combinations of basis functions, typically implemented using B-splines.
-During training, KANs optimize the coefficients of these univariate spline functions, allowing the network to adaptively learn the functional form of each transformation.
-This approach enables the discovery of the underlying functional relationship directly from the simulation data, providing an effective framework for characterizing the correlations between $S_A$ and $\langle \hat{n}_{A}\rangle$.

-\textit{Results---}We study the bipartite entanglement entropy $S_A(t)$ which characterizes quantum correlations between post-barrier sites and the remaining system.
+\textit{Results---}We study the bipartite entanglement entropy~$S_A(t)$, which characterizes quantum correlations between post-barrier sites and the remaining system.
 To reveal the underlying relationship between entanglement and particle transport, we analyze the dependence $S_A(n_{A})$, where $n_{A} = \langle\hat{n}_{A}\rangle(t)$.
 This directly correlates entanglement with particle occupation probability after the barrier.